cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste data](../img/getting-started/import_update_asset.png)

-Now, you have all your assets imported into Kitsu.
+Now, you have all your assets imported into Kitsu and the task created according to your **Settings**.

 ![Import data copy paste data](../img/getting-started/import_result_asset.png)

-## Create shots from a csv spreadsheet file
+## Create shots from a CSV spreadsheet file

-You may have already your shots list ready in a spreadsheet file.
+You may already have your shots list ready in a spreadsheet file.
-With Kitsu you have 2 ways to import them, the first is to import a `.csv` file directly, the second is to copy paste your data directly into Kitsu.
+With Kitsu, you have two ways to import them; the first is to import a `.csv` file directly, the second is to copy-paste your data directly into Kitsu.

-First save your spreadsheet as a `.csv` file.
+First, save your spreadsheet as a `.csv` file.

 Then, go back to the shot page on Kitsu, and click on the **Import** icon.
 ![Import Icon](../img/getting-started/import.png)